Motorway Services Online

 The project finished in 2023 with attention paid to the landscaping and soft drainage around the site entrance, making the most of the limited space available.

 Shell were granted permission to build six IONITY electric vehicle charging bays next to their forecourt in April 2021.
-These would be in addition to the four already available in the main car park (and the two which aren't in use).
+These would be in addition to the six already available in the main car park.

 Branding

-Early facilities included a McColl's newsagent, Texaco filling station with Somerfield store and a Days Inn hotel.
-The filling station was sold and rebranded to Shell in 2008 whilst the hotel was refurbished and became a Ramada hotel in July 2015.
+Early facilities included a McColl's newsagent, Entrempts restaurant, Malongo Café, Délifrance, a Sleep Inn hotel and a Texaco filling station with a Somerfield store.
+The filling station was sold and rebranded to Shell in 2008, whilst the hotel traded as Purple Hotel, before being sold to Welcome Break and reopening as a Days Inn.
+It was then refurbished to become a Ramada in July 2015.

-The site has been the host to a number of trials over the years including a Ben & Jerry's kiosk in its earlier years.
-More recently, Ed's Easy Diner and a Wafflemeister kiosk were both trialled here alongside Extra's sister site at Peterborough, but both these units closed in 2019.
-Wafflemeister was replaced by Sweet Barrels in late 2019 which also later closed itself in March 2020 following the coronavirus lockdown.
+The site has been the host to a number of trials over the years including a Ben & Jerry's kiosk.
+More recently, Ed's Easy Diner and a Wafflemeister kiosk were both trialled her], but both these units closed in 2019.
+Wafflemeister was replaced by Sweet Barrels in late 2019.
+This itself closed in March 2020 following the coronavirus lockdown.

-A Warren's Bakery unit operated by SSP opened here in February 2020 occupying the former Patisserie Valerie unit and PizzaLuxe opened a restaurant here in March 2022, utilising the former Ed's Easy Diner unit.
-As well as serving breakfast, it includes a made-to-order cocktail menu and full-service bar.
+A Warrens Bakery unit operated by SSP opened here in February 2020 occupying their former Patisserie Valerie unit, and PizzaLuxe opened a restaurant here in March 2022, utilising the former Ed's Easy Diner unit.
+As well as serving breakfast, it included a made-to-order cocktail menu and full-service bar.
+SSP later closed the Warren's unit in February 2023, owing to poor trade, with PizzaLuxe suffering a similar fate and suddenly closing in November 2023.

-The Regus Express meeting room permanently closed here following the coronavirus lockdowns in 2020.
+The Regus Express meeting room permanently closed following the coronavirus lockdowns in 2020.

 Plan and Motorway Confusion